axelvaldez/radical-companies/_posts/rFiction/First of Earth/E03-give-him-back.markdown

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Leaving</h1>
  <p>Sammie decided to go back to the Minor habitat.
 She had more resources there and would not be under constant surveillance.
 She hated to leave Munjez behind but she knew that he would be safe.
 He would miss her, like already missed Kiki, and would be inconsolable for a while but Vic would make sure he is safe.
 She would not have been so sure before, but the look on Vic's face when he first saw him told she didn’t have to worry about that.</p>
  <p>It didn’t take her long to pack what little she had brought.
 Then she went straight to the dock.
-As she got close to it, she saw, what… a guard?
+As she got close to it, she saw, what&hellip; a guard?
 He was big but young, around 20 terran years.
 He intercepted her.</p>
  <p>“I am going to leave.
 Are you really going to block me?”</p>
  <p>The guy looked nervous.
 “Did you decompress?”</p>
- <p>“What… Look, I am not going in a suit, I am leaving in my fully pressurized ship.
+ <p>“What&hellip; Look, I am not going in a suit, I am leaving in my fully pressurized ship.
 Are you the dock lead?
 Why are you outside the dock?
 What’s going on?”</p>
  <p>“Sorry, but I am afraid you can’t leave.”</p>
  <p>“And why would that be?”</p>
  <p>“Your ship reported it needed repairs.
 It took us a day to print the parts.
 We’ll have them ready by morning and it will be repaired then.”</p>
  <p>While the fellow was talking, she tried to check the logs, but they were blocked or something and she could not get to them.
 She knew it was a pretty transparent charade to keep her from leaving, but she was so, so pissed off.</p>
  <p>“Now I can’t get to my ship’s logs.
 Was that one of the things that was broken, it couldn’t keep logs?
 If so, how did you find out that it needed repairs, a signal from Alpha Centauri?
-A flash of light from…”</p>
+A flash of light from&hellip;”</p>
  <p>“The Boss told us that the ship needed new parts and what they were.”</p>
  <p>“So Vic imposed a blackout on my ship’s log, unilaterally.
-None of you questioned that, and now…”</p>
+None of you questioned that, and now&hellip;”</p>
  <p>She had enough.
 She smiled at the guy and walked away.
 And as she did, she sent out a habitat-wide message calling for a feedback session, in an hour, in the multipurpose hall.
 That was just about enough time for her to calm down.
 By the time she reached the hall, she was centered and ready to get to the bottom of this.
 Except no one showed.</p>
  <p>Not.
 A. One.</p>
  <p>A girl of around 15 showed up a few minutes after the hour and hesitantly told her that Vic would talk to her later, after dinner.
 “And what time would that be?”
 But she was already out.</p>